emmagovan/cosimmr/cran-comments.md

 ## R CMD check results
 There were no notes, errors or warnings.

-##Previous CRAN package checks
+Updated url in description and updated vignette outputs.

+##Older fixes
 Updated version number
 Fixed missing value in predict.cosimmr_output

-##Older fixes
 Have removed "a package for" in title
 Added references to FFVB paper in description
 Added values to Rd files stating function results